Employer of Record in India

 The tax-related information provided in this guide is intended for general guidance and informational purposes only.
 Reach out to our dedicated team for insights on remote hiring in India tailored to your needs.

-Payroll and Employment Taxes in India
+Employment Taxes and payroll in India

 Employers in India must navigate several key payroll taxes, including Tax Deducted at Source (TDS) on salaries, Employees' Provident Fund (EPF) contributions, and, in certain states, professional tax.
 TDS requires employers to deduct income tax from employees' salaries based on applicable income slabs and remit it to the government.